Cu3PO42/KeySAVe-Documentation/dumping/homebrew.md

 You can also extract decrypted save data using SaveDataFiler if you are running a CFW or if you are using a Cybersaves device.

-I have plans for other checking methods that unfortunately I cannot work on currently as my 3DS broke.
+I have plans for other checking methods that unfortunately I cannot work on currently as my 3DS is broken.